HybridDog/sumpf/README.md

 — find out fitting values for ruined and hut chance
 — add dried, rotten grass roofing nodes for the ruined hut
 — fix that http://imgh.us/screenshot_20160305_162901.png
-— use settingtypes.txt instead of having the settings in the mod folder
+— use the mapgen decoration function instead of habitat to rarely spawn swamp grass